There are 4 Companies in Nigeria

 What Makes Nigeria Attractive for International IT Companies?

-Oluwayomi Olabanjo mentions on this topic that What makes it attractive is the abundant supply of youthful talent.
-However, unstable government policies, infrastructure, and power shortages are challenges making it unattractive for international IT companies.
+Oluwayomi Olabanjo mentions on this topic that what makes it attractive is the abundant supply of youthful talent.
+However, unstable government policies, infrastructure, and power shortages are challenges, making it unattractive for international IT companies.

 Yet, the Nigerian Communications Commission had been doing quite a lot with the startup bill and also with the establishment of public-private incubator programs within the country.
 I really do believe they should be given credit for this.

-Lagos, Ibadan - Best cities for doing IT business in Nigeria
+Lagos, Ibadan - Best Cities for Doing IT business in Nigeria

-Lagos due to the fact that it has always been the economic hub of the country, hence the IT industry has found it quite easier to experience growth in that space.
+Lagos, because it has always been the economic hub of the country, hence the IT industry has found it quite easier to experience growth in that space.

 What is Bookkeeping and what are its benefits for your projects?